Take back the night

 Obscured from view by the city’s lights, we’ve lost our connection to nighttime skies.
 “The disappearance of the night sky is tied up in our ever more fast-paced world,” says Amanda Gormley of the Tucson-based International Dark-Sky Association.
 “We lose something essential; we lose a part of ourselves when we lose access to the night sky.
 We lose that sense of stillness and awe that should be right over our heads every night.”

 While LEDs are cheaper and more energy-efficient than previous alternatives, they come with hidden costs.
-People tend to overuse them and over-illuminate areas, and they emit wavelengths of blue light that are known to affect animals—including humans—more dramatically than lights emitting in other parts of the spectrum.
+People tend to overuse them and over-illuminate areas, and they emit wavelengths of blue light that are known to affect animals - including humans - more dramatically than lights emitting in other parts of the spectrum.
 The solution: switch to dimmer, warmer light.

 Sydney Opera House at night